 The corporation that produces business benefits from their data successfully exceed their peers.
-In an Aberdeen survey, the corporation that set up a Data Lake was 9% above the organic revenue growth performance of similar companies.
+In an Aberdeen survey, the corporation that set up a Data Lake was 9% above similar companies’ organic revenue growth performance.
 These leaders were able to perform new types of analytics such as machine learning through new sources such as log files, clickstream data, social media, and Internet connectivity in the lake.

 It supports the importing of data that comes in real-time.
 Data is gathered from multiple resources and then moved to the lake in the original format.
-A lake provides higher scalability of data.
-Also, you can know what type of data is in the lake by indexing, crawling, cataloging of the data.
+Thus, a lake provides higher scalability of data.
+Also, you can know what type of data is in the lake by indexing, crawling, cataloging the data.

 It supports Data Governance which manages the availability, usability, security, and integrity of data.

-It can help the Research & Development teams to test their hypothesis, refine assumptions, and assessment of results.
+It can help the Research & Development teams test their hypothesis, refine assumptions, and assess results.